snowmantw/rune.js/README.md

-# Rune: language facilities to build a eDSL
+# Rune: language facilities to build an eDSL

 ## Motivation